Sheldon-Lloyd/Cyber.Beast/comic/makkusu(part-1)/readme.md

 - Minia discovers who eclipse is or reveals that she already knows

-## Act 1

-Airiona is found outside the home of Makkusu
-### 1. Ordinary World
-- Minia is hated among cybervators no one would team up with her even her own sister as it seems that she only cares about making money and nothing more.
-Jax is the only one that excepts and decides to work with her

-### 2. Call To Adventure
-### 3. Refusal Of The Call
-- Minia initially rejects the CyberOps and wants to focus on earning money for her family but finds a far more enticing goal upon learning the Cyvolters are looking to change the world in favor of citizens
-### 4. Meeting The Mentor
-- Minia Teams up with Xenos in the CNS and is given the code name Airiona as a Cyvolter

-## Act 2

-### 5. Crossing The Threshold
-- Minia attempts to fight a Cyber.Beast in space stealing Avis' Cyber.Beast to do so
-### 6. Tests, Allies, Enemies
-- After falling on the appartment of Makkusu she becomes his personal cybervator steping in to protect him from his bully Akia dispite enforcement being unecessary

-- Makkusu recognizes Minia

-  Makkusu: hey arent you the Cybervator everyone calls Meania you don't seem all that mean

-  Minia(yelling): It's Minia I hate that name

-  Makkusu: ha ha ha.
-Ok

-- Upon Minia leaving
-  Makkusu: See ya later Minia

-  Minia:(scowlling) it’s Minia

-  Makkusu: Myy Nia

-  Minia:(scowling with head tilted to the right)Nooo, Mih nee ah.

-  Makkusu: nope I found you so know your My Nia

-  Minia:(she laughs/giggles loudly and rolls eyes with head up transitioning from scowling) ok fine

-  Xenos(half smiling): well, It's better than Meania

-  Minia: hey!
-I told you not to call me that

-  Minia: weeell that's beacuse you're [special/different]

-  Makkusu: how so?

-  Minia:
-### 7. Approach To The Inmost Cave
-- Minia suggests enlisting Makkusu as a cyvolter
-### 8. Ordeal
-Avis is accused of being a cyvolter and is killed by Kyshumu
-### 9. Reward (Seizing The Sword)
-Minia is Given Avis' Cyber.Beast and replaces him
-## Act 3
-Makkusu Fights Jax in the championships
-### 10. The Road Back
-### 11. Resurrection
-### 12. Return With The Elixir
+## Arc 1
+###	Act 1
+		1. Ordinary World
+			Makkusu watches Championships
+				Alex Wins the Championships
+				Xenos loses the Championships
+				Kyshumu Wins the Championships
+		2. Call To Adventure
+			Makkusu Applies to be a Cybervator
+		3. Refusal Of The Call
+			Makkusu is rejected
+		4. Meeting The Mentor
+			Airiona is found
+			Makkusu is given a cyberbeast
+###	Act 2
+		5. Crossing The Threshold
+			Makkusu teams up with Airiona in cyberspace
+			The 22? championships is going on
+			Makkusu trains his body
+		6. Tests, Allies, Enemies
+			Minia teams up with Makkusu
+			Makkusu helps someone
+			Makkusu loses to jax
+			Makkusu looks ahead to see who his team may be Minia helps Makkusu who is bullied
+		7. Approach To The Inmost Cave
+			Makkusu might not have enough points
+			Some one he helped before allows him to compete Makkusu is seen outside of cyberspacae
+			Alex becomes chief
+			Makkusu works on his new tech
+		8. Ordeal
+			Kyshumu announces that citizens cant compete
+		9. Reward (Seizing The Sword)
+			Makkusu uses his tech to compete
+			Makkusu team is formed
+		10. The Road Back
+			Alex allows Makkusu to compete with BluNet
+			An ultimatum/wager is purposed for Makkusu
+###	Act 3
+		11. Resurrection
+			Makkusu fights Jax
+				Max suggests a line up change
+		12. Return With The Elixir
+			Makkusu wins/loses championship
+			Cyvolters are teased/revealed
+			The CNS is shut down?